pnp/cli-microsoft365/docs/docs/cmd/spo/listitem/listitem-add.md

 --8<-- "docs/cmd/_global.md"

+## Remarks

+!!! tip "When using DateTime fields"
+    When creating a list item with a DateTime field, use the timezone and the format that the site expects, based on its regional settings.
+Alternatively, a format which works on all regions is the following: `yyyy-MM-dd HH:mm:ss`.
+However, you should use the local timezone in all situations.
+UTC date/time or ISO 8601 formatted date/time is not supported.

 ## Examples

 Add an item with Title _Demo Item_ and content type name _Item_ to list with title _Demo List_ in site _https://contoso.sharepoint.com/sites/project-x_